John Elitch

-John Elitch Jr. (April 10, 1850 – March 10, 1891) was a restaurateur, businessman, actor, zookeeper, and original owner and namesake of Elitch Gardens and the Elitch Theatre in Denver, Colorado.
+John Elitch Jr. (April 10, 1850 – March 10, 1891) was an American restaurateur, businessman, actor, zookeeper, and original owner and namesake of Elitch Gardens and the Elitch Theatre in Denver, Colorado.

 Early years and marriage

 John Elitch Jr., originally from Mobile, Alabama, "was a direct decendant [sic] of Stephen Hopkins, a signer of the Declaration of Independence."

 The Elitch family eventually moved to Santa Clara, California, where John attended Santa Clara College and worked with his father in a restaurant.

 At church, John met a young Mary Elizabeth Hauck and he courted her with daily notes delivered to her by her 10-year-old brother, Edward.
 Elitch eventually sent a note stating, "I'm going to San Francisco for a job; will you marry me when I come for you?"
 Mary sent a note back saying "Yes."
 Mary knew her father would not consent, so in May 1872 the couple eloped and were married in San Jose.
 She was 16 and he was 22.

 In 1872, they settled in San Francisco and John managed the restaurant in the California Theatre, where he met many entertainers and developed his love of the theater.

 Elitch and his wife shared a dream to become zookeepers at a resort with a theatre.
 In 1880, he arrived in Denver, Colorado to work at friends' restaurants saving money.
 In early 1881, he hiked across the Conejos Range in Colorado to reach the booming town of Durango, Colorado before the train tracks were laid.
 He opened a very successful restaurant there that he sold to return to Denver, Colorado.

 In 1884, Elitch was working at restaurants downtown and he became friends with many of Denver's civic leaders and he was one of the founders of the Denver Athletic Club.

 "On August 6, 1886, he opened the Elitch Palace Dining Room, located at 1541 Arapahoe Street.
 The dining room was the largest in Denver, comfortably seating two hundred persons."